adzkykhairany/tailor-price-predictor/README.md

 🚧 Interactive GUI using Streamlit 🖥
 🚧 Unit testing for database, preprocessing, and model 🔬
 🚧 Complete documentation for project setup and usage 📄

+## 📜 License
+This project is licensed under the LICENSE file.
+Please check the license file for details.